edjunma/ejm-portfolio/README.md

-# new-portfolio
+# EJM-Portfolio

-Made from scratch with HTML5, CSS3, Saas, and JavaScript
+Made from scratch with HTML5, CSS3, Saas, and JavaScript.
+Utilized typewriter.js and smooth-scroll.
+Currently hosted at https://ejm-portfolio.netlify.com/